Sai73203/gitdemo/README.md

-these is used write the working the project
+these is used write the working the project ;; clik these readme and their is right middle of screen showing pen symbol, click these pen symbol to edit the readme file